Federal vs. Private Student Loans: What’s the Difference?

 Whether you're considering private loans because you're not eligible for a federal student loan, or because you need to borrow a larger amount for your education, it's important to understand how going with a private lender can impact you.

-• Private lenders typically don't offer student loan forgiveness programs
+• No student loan forgiveness programs

 FAQs